imdevan/Jmpr/README.md

 --------
 * If you want to run on an Android device (it's awesome)
 * Install one of the two .apk files in the root folder
-* "Stairway To Heaven.apk" does not require the "Google Cardboard" or compatible device for interaction
+* "Jmpr.apk" does not require the "Google Cardboard" or compatible device for interaction

 Controls